tsgates/arch-wiki-markdown/wiki/Wine.md

 folder.
 To create a 32-bit prefix you have to let wine create the folder specified in WINEPREFIX.

-You can also use winetricks and WINEARCH in one command for installing something from winetricks like this (using Steam as an example):
+You can also use WINEARCH in combination with other Wine programs, such as winetricks (using Steam as an example):

     env WINEARCH=win32 WINEPREFIX=~/.local/share/wineprefixes/steam winetricks steam

-Tip: You can make variables like WINEPREFIX or WINEARCH constant by using ~/.bashrc.
+Tip:You can make variables like WINEPREFIX or WINEARCH persistent by using ~/.bashrc.

-Note:You do not have create the steam subdirectory in the wineprefixes directory, it will create for you.
-See the Bottles section below for more information.

-> Graphics Drivers
+> Graphics drivers

 For most games, Wine requires high performance accelerated graphics drivers.
-This likely means using proprietary binary drivers from Nvidia or Amd/ATI.
+This likely means using proprietary NVIDIA or AMD Catalyst drivers, although the open source ATI driver is increasingly become proficient for use with Wine.
 Intel drivers should mostly work as well as they are going to out of the box.

+See Gaming On Wine: The Good & Bad Graphics Drivers for more details.

 A good sign that your drivers are inadequate or not properly configured is when Wine reports the following in your terminal window:

     Direct rendering is disabled, most likely your OpenGL drivers have not been installed correctly

-For x86-64 systems, additional 32-bit [multilib] or AUR packages are
+For x86-64 systems, additional multilib packages are required.
+Please install the one that is listed in the Multilib Package column in the table in Xorg#Driver installation.
-required:

--   NVIDIA: # pacman -S lib32-nvidia-libgl For older cards search the AUR for lib32-nvidia-utils (e.g. -173xx).

--   NVIDIA (using nouveau-dri): # pacman -S lib32-nouveau-dri

--   Intel: # pacman -S lib32-intel-dri Run Wine with:
-    LIBGL_DRIVERS_PATH=/usr/lib32/xorg/modules/dri

--   AMD/ATI: # pacman -S lib32-ati-dri For ATI's proprietary drivers:
-    # pacman -S lib32-catalyst-utils. install lib32-catalyst-utils from
-    the AUR

 Note:You might need to restart X after having installed the correct library.